crystallabs/hugo-template-minima-crystallabs/README.md

 ### Nginx config

-To serve the completely static website via Nginx, you could use a basic config such as:
+To serve a completely static website via Nginx, you could use a basic config such as:

 ```nginx
 server {